Kazakh national holidays

 Orthodox Christmas - January 7th

-An official holiday in Kazakhstan since 2005, but not everyone celebrates it as only about 23% of the population of Kazakhstan are Orthodox Christian who celebrate the Orthodox Christian on January 7th.
+An official holiday in Kazakhstan since 2005, but not everyone celebrates it as only about 23% of the population of Kazakhstan are Orthodox Christian who celebrate the Orthodox Christian on the January 7th.

 Across the country, the Church bells chime and festive rituals are recited in Orthodox churches.
-The celebration starts with the visit to the churches with the the biggest Assumption Cathedrals located in Almaty and Nursultan.
+The celebration starts with the visit to the churches with the the biggest Assumption Cathedrals located in Almaty and Astana.
 After the service, it is common for believers to visit relatives and friends, praising each other with gifts, sweets and special Christmas presents.

 Day of the capital - June 10th

 Since Astana obtained the status of capital in 1998, Kazakhstan celebrated Capital Day in Kazakhstan on June 10.
 Whether it is a coincidence or not but 10th of June is also the birthday of the first and ex-president of Kazakhstan, Nursultan Nazarbaev.

-Nur-Sultan is the only capital in Central Asia that was built and developed after Independence.
-The northmost capital of Central Asia located in Euroasia Nur-Sultan blends elements of both East and West.
+Astana is the only capital in Central Asia that was built and developed after Independence.
+The northernmost capital of Central Asia, located in Euroasia, it blends elements of both East and West.
 The most fascinating architectural structure is The Palace of Peace, Reconciliation and Baiterek.
-In 1999, UNESCO mark Nur-Sultan “The City of Peace”.
-Within the last two centuries, the population of the capital increased to 1 million.
+In 1999, UNESCO recognized Astana as “The City of Peace”.

-Day of the First President - December 1st
+Day of Kazakhstan's First President - December 1st

-Day of the First President of the Republic of Kazakhstan is the official name of the holiday.
+Day of the First President of the Republic of Kazakhstan is the official name of this holiday.
 It marks the first presidential elections that were held on December 1st, 1991 in Kazakhstan after the break-up of the Soviet Union.
 The day became an official public holiday in 2011.

-The day marks the achievements of the first president and aims to strengthen peace and harmony in the country.
-Normally, it celebrated with cultural events that are held throughout Kazakhstan and festive fireworks arranged in the evening in honor of ex and first president Nursultan Nazarbayev.
+The day marks the achievements of the first president and aims to strengthen the peace and harmony in Kazakhstan.
+Normally, it is celebrated with cultural events that are held throughout Kazakhstan and by the festive fireworks arranged in the evening in honor of the (ex) first president Nursultan Nazarbayev.

 Kazakhstan Independence Day - December 16th